-Under the General Data Protection Regulations (GDPR) which become law in every European Union State at the end of this month, everyone has the right to be informed.
-This means that every EU citizen must be given the information regarding what is held in their personal data file, how this information is being collected and what will be done with it.
+Under the General Data Protection Regulation (GDPR) which becomes law in every European Union member state at the end of this month, every individual has what is referred to as “the right to be informed”.
+This means that every EU citizen must be given access to the information that is held in their personal data file, how this information is being collected and what will be done with it.

-Further, data subjects must receive this information in a manner, language, and form that is understandable to them.
-The information must be transparent, well organized, concise and accurate and in a format and language they can understand.
+Further, data subjects must receive this information in a manner that is understandable to them.
+That is to say that the information must be transparent, well organized, concise, accurate, and in a format and language they can understand.

 What Information Should Data Subjects Receive?

 Subjects have a right to know at the point when data is being collected:

 - The identity and contact information of the person(s) collecting the data